planetdoy/planetdoy/README.md

 ----
 👀 I’m interested in HOW TO BE BETTER THAN NOW!
 ----
-🌱 I’m currently learning Spring MVC, JPA, Thymeleaf
+🌱 I’m currently learning Spring MVC, REST API SERVER, JPA ==
-==
 Last portfolio project is
 ---